razziel89/mdslw/README.md

 ## Non-Breaking Spaces

+The following codepoints are recognised as non-breking spaces by default:

+- U+00A0
+- U+2007
+- U+202F
+- U+2060
+- U+FEFF

 How to insert a [non-breaking space][wiki-nbsp] depends on your operating system as well as your editor.
+The below will cover the non-breaking space U+00A0.

 *vim/neovim*